 - Establish a timeline between NOW and the submission date taking into consideration: school holidays, NCEA assessment commitments (internal and external), other Scholarship commitments, personal commitments outside of class time e.g. sports and cultural activities, social time, work commitments, etc. The timeline should allow time for each of the stages listed below. - Select a topic.
-The Assessment Specification for 2020 requires you to produce a report that critically evaluates an aspect(s) of a selected document: one (or more) of New Zealand Child and Youth Wellbeing Strategy (2019), Sport NZ's 2020-2032 Strategic Direction Every Body Active Plan, Sport NZ's Talent Plan, or Sport NZ's Integrity Framework.
-The selected documents are all significant to New Zealand and are underpinned by knowledge, theories, and concepts that are embedded within the Health and Physical Education curriculum.
-It is expected that you will use the selected document as a platform for analysis and critical thinking of broad and relevant themes.
+The Assessment Specification for 2024 requires you to produce a report that critically evaluates an aspect(s) of a selected document: one of the New Zealand Child and Youth Wellbeing Strategy (2019), Every Body Active: Strategic Plan 2020-2024, or the Women and Girls Strategy.
 You may refer to more than one of the listed documents within your report, although it is expected that you will select ONE as a focus for your critical evaluation.
 Check the suitability of this topic with your teacher.
 (See part 4.) - Frame your topic as an evaluative question with a series of sub-questions. - Collect a range of information related to your topic from your learning programme and other information you find yourself.
 (See part 3.) - Refine your topic, your overall critical evaluation question, and sub-questions as needed.
 (See part 2 and 4.) - Re-select your information to identify the material that will support your critical evaluation and seek new information where it appears to be lacking. - Create a template for your report with temporary headings to ensure that it contains all of the required headings for a report.
 Start to make notes under each of these headings.
-(See part 5.) - (If required) Find out about referencing sources of information using an approved referencing style.
+(See part 5.) - Find out about referencing using footnotes.